zuazo/mysql_tuning-cookbook/README.md

 ## Ohai Plugin

 The `mysql_tuning::ohai_plugin` recipe installs an Ohai plugin for MySQL.
-This recipe will install and activate the plugin automatically.
+This recipe will install and enable the plugin automatically.

 It will set the following attributes: